 The last item I have to be prepared for any situation is a small first-aid kit.
 This may seem excessive, but it is good to have, just in case.
 It may not be for something serious, but it’s great to have Band-Aids, tape, gauze pads, and antiseptic gel on hand.
 You’ll thank yourself for being able to treat something as small as a blister on your foot to a small cut from looking for an errant shot, or the worst-case scenario, if you get hit after missing someone yell “FORE!”
 Help can be pretty far away sometimes, so being able to treat something quickly could prove to be important.

 With all of this stuff now in your bag, how can you keep it organized, easy to find, and at the ready?
 Simply tossing things into a specific pocket is not good enough for me.
 I found great little boxes at a local craft store.
 Technically, they are crayon boxes, but they’re the perfect size for my tees, Gatorade pouches, and first-aid kit, and there are different colors available.
 I opted for blue for hydration, red for first-aid, and clear for tees.
 I also bought a couple of mini boxes for my small tees and batteries.
 Now, everything is nice and tidy and easy to find in the bag.
 I keep the boxes on one side of my bag and hold sunblock and bug spray on the other.

 Now we are ready to get out and really enjoy the game!
-If you have any questions or are looking for a great bag or other golf essentials, don't hesitate to reach out to a Golf Expert here on Curated!
+If you have any questions or are looking for a great bag or other golf essentials, don't hesitate to reach out to me or one of my fellow Golf Experts here on Curated!
 Keep hydrated, keep your energy up, and be ready for any situation.